 Fluency Matters International Forum on Language Teaching (IFLT) – In 2023 IFLT will be in St. Petersburg, FL from July 18-20.
 Teachers focus on Acquisition Driven Instruction (ADI) and observe master teachers in learning labs within leveled cohorts based on their previous experience with ADI.

 VOCES CI-Savvy This online textbook series hosts numerous free webinars for World Language teachers and the past ones are all available to watch at any time!

 National TPRS Conference – The 2023 conference will be in Chicago July 17-20.
 Participants choose a beginner or non-beginner track workshop for the first three days, and the remaining conference days host general presentations.
 This site also has regular online PD sessions about teaching through TPRS.

 Comprehensible Iowa Conference – A very reasonably priced conference for CI enthusiasts in Iowa.
-2023 info not yet available.
+The date for 2023 is June 10.

-The Center for Urban Language Teaching and Research (CULTR) –Details not yet available for 2023.
-Through Georgia State University, CULTR offers five different virtual workshops in June and July.
+The Center for Urban Language Teaching and Research (CULTR) – Through Georgia State University in Atlanta, CULTR offers eight different workshops in June and July.
 Topics have included technology and scaffolding interpersonal communication.

 CARLA If you’ve never been able to travel to Minnesota for these summer institutes, now is your chance because some are also offered online.
 There are many interesting topics for any language and all levels in June and July.